Cerastium or mouse-ear chickweed

 Category: Broadleaf (Dicot).

-Flower: Its small white flowers have five petals with deeply notched tips, and there may appear to be ten petals at first glance.
+Flower: The small white flowers of (Cerastium glomeratum) have five petals with deeply notched tips, although there may appear to be ten petals at first glance.
 Its white flowers bloom in the late Winter to early Spring, and the plant then dies as the days grow hot.

 Height: Mouse Ear Chickweed has a branched stem up to 45 cm tall, with abundant glandular and non-glandular hairs.